Configurable Objects and Their Associations

 Allow/Block List Description

-Allow/Block Lists are objects that contain allow or block overrides to policy rules.
-You can create many lists and any list can be set to global.
+Allow/Block Lists are objects that contain allow or block overrides for policy rules.
+You can create multiple lists, and any list can be set as global.
 These objects can also inherit organization tags.

 Allow/Block List Associations